GunFightingYeti/GunFightingYeti.github.io/Assignment10/README.md

 ![alt text](./images/bamazon.png "bamazonCustomer.js")

 ## Getting Started:
-### To start the app open a command line or terminal window and type, "node bamazonCustomer.js"  This will start the app and begin the prompts.
+### To start the app, open a command line or terminal window and type, "node bamazonCustomer.js"  This will start the app and begin the prompts.
 No other commands are needed.

 ## Prerequisites:
 ### * NodeJS